Income tax powers 'unusable', MPs are warned

 He said: "You're asking Welsh politicians to fight a highly loseable referendum.
 Tax isn't popular and to be frank neither are politicians at the present time - it's most unfair but there it is.

 "So you're asking them to fight a loseable referendum for a tax power they can't use.
-It doesn't look like a high odds proposition to me."'Runt of the litter'
+It doesn't look like a high odds proposition to me."

 Mr Holtham said it was impossible to raise the top rate of income tax in Wales without losing revenue, as rich people would move away.